 If you finish your product without any feedback from your users, you might find yourself with something people are just not happy to buy and this can happen because you are not publishing enough.

 Lack of feedback is something that can doom your software.

 It often happens that a product is completed and functional but there is a hold on publishing.

 People do this because they want to make sure that all the kinks are sorted out, all the features included, etc.

 Publish as soon as possible in order to get feedback in time.

 This will help you make all the necessary adjustment and tailor your product to the needs of your customers.

 Let’s go back to the feedback issue.
-As we already said, it’s not always easy to get feedback, but it’s not always easy to hear it either.
+As already said, it’s not always easy to get feedback, but it’s not always easy to hear it either.

-So remember to listen, adjust and go with the flow.
+Gather market data, insights and listen to your users.
+Remember to listen, adjust and go with the flow.

 Providing your users with a test version of your product and having them tell you exactly what they need is a priceless piece of information.